MicrosoftDocs/azure-docs/articles/azure-vmware/configure-identity-source-vcenter.md

     :::image type="content" source="media/run-command/run-packages-execution-command-status.png" alt-text="Screenshot showing how to check the run commands notification or status." lightbox="media/run-command/run-packages-execution-command-status.png":::

-## Assign additional vCenter Server Roles to Active Directory Identities
+## Assign more vCenter Server Roles to Active Directory Identities

-After you've added an external identity over LDAP or LDAPS you can assign vCenter Server Roles to Active Directory security groups based on your organization's security controls.
+After you've added an external identity over LDAP or LDAPS, you can assign vCenter Server Roles to Active Directory security groups based on your organization's security controls.

 1. After you sign in to vCenter Server with cloudadmin privileges, you can select an item from the inventory, select **ACTIONS** menu and select **Add Permission**.